Alimzade/financial-report-NLP/README.md

-# Deep Learning and NLP Analysis of Northrop Grumman Corporation's 10K Report
+# Deep Learning and NLP Analysis of financial 10K Report

 This project applies deep learning and natural language processing (NLP) techniques to analyze the 10K financial reports of Northrop Grumman Corporation.
 It aims to extract insights by focusing on document similarity, key terms, phrases, topic modeling, and trend analysis etc.